isomerpages/bca-peb/_register/Licensed Corporations/Application Form.md

 ---
 Refer to [Guidelines on Licensed Corporations and Partnerships](/files/Downloads/Guidelines/LicensedCorporationsOrPartnerships.pdf) to understand the requirements, and the [Application Guide](/files/Downloads/Guidelines/LC_Guideline.pdf) to do licence application online.

-Submit application together with the following:
+Submit application together with the following:<br>
 Download [Checklist for Licence Submission](/files/Downloads/Guidelines/LC_Checklist.pdf) (print on letterhead).

 Apply licence to provide professional engineering services: